RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Convergence Analysis of RESIST Under Convexity

-Note that up to this point, all the convergence analysis in this section relies on Assumption \ref{asumpt1}, which requires the local loss functions to be strongly convex.
-However, this assumption might not be satisfied in modern machine learning applications where deep neural networks are needed for many complicated datasets, such as CIFAR-10, CIFAR-100, and ImageNet.
-Thus, in the next section, we will provide the convergence guarantee of RESIST without Assumption \ref{asumpt1}, which could be applied to some specific types of nonconvex loss functions.
+Note that, up to this point, the convergence analysis in this section relies on Assumption~\ref{asumpt1}, which requires the local loss functions to be strongly convex.
+However, this assumption may fail in modern machine learning applications that employ deep neural networks on complex datasets such as CIFAR-10, CIFAR-100, and ImageNet.
+In the next section, we provide convergence guarantees for RESIST without Assumption~\ref{asumpt1}, covering certain classes of nonconvex loss functions.